 Hoskins Building The Hoskins Building houses our collection of objects relating to Native American history.
 Learn about the inhabitants of Shelby County before the arrival of European settlers.
 The lower level of this building contains many interesting commerce related items including horse-drawn farming equipment, blacksmith shop, and cobbler’s shop.

 Prairie Trails Our Prairie Trails building is home to fascinating objects that illustrate Shelby County’s history and the many people, big and small, who have passed through and impacted this area.
 Our Military Exhibit Hall, located in this building, contains a large collection of military object spanning from a Civil War uniform to a Nazi cup and saucer.
-While open, this exhibit hall is currently under renovation but completion is expected to occur by 2020.
+This exhibit hall is currently under renovation but completion is expected to occur by 2019.

 McIntosh Cabin Our McIntosh Cabin was built in 1857 by John McIntosh.
 This father of 15 lived with his large family in this home located in Grove Township.
 Over the years, updates were made as new discoveries and inventions occurred including the addition of electricity 1948.
 The building was moved to its current location in 1970.
 Leland Cabin This cabin was built in 1857 by Benjamin Leland and Samuel Lytle, Samuel was married to Benjamin’s daughter Sarah J. Leland.
 The cabin was constructed to house the two families and contained two rooms and a loft.
 The cabin was donated to the museum by Mr. and Mrs. Elven Steenbock and moved to its current location in 1972.